paninij/paninij/site/src/_man/p1/ch2_getting_started.md

 `Console` capsule on lines 12 and 14 when it invokes the `write` procedure of a `Console` capsule instance.

+### Initializing Capsule Reference Declarations

 Notice that nowhere in this program have we initialized these fields.
 This is because the @PaniniJ runtime does this for us.
 (These fields should be considered `final`.)
-The @PaniniJ runtime performs this initializatio in one of two different ways:
+The @PaniniJ runtime performs this initialization in one of two different ways:

 - If the field is annotated with `@Local`, then a new capsule will need to be